CZ-NIC/knot/doc/operation.rst

 ..
 CAUTION::
-   While it is possible to change most of the configuration parameters dynamically or via configuration file reload, a few of the parameters in the section ``server`` require restarting the server, so as the changes take effect.
+   While it is possible to change most of the configuration parameters dynamically or via configuration file reload, a few of the parameters in the section ``server`` require restarting the server, such that the changes take effect.
 These parameters are:
    :ref:`rundir<server_rundir>`,
    :ref:`user<server_user>`,